What to expect

 There are no hotels on Mount Kilimanjaro.
 There are no cable cars to the top, no paved paths and no running water.

-There are no taps and flush loos.
-It can be wild and wonderful to wash your face in a pan of warm water, ‘bath’ with Wet Wipes and keep your balance at the long drop toilets.
+There are no taps or flush toilets.
+It can be wild and wonderful to wash your face in a pan of warm water, ‘bath’ with wet wipes and keep your balance at the long drop toilets.

-In total, you will pass through 5 different climate zones on the mountain, including lush rainforest, low moorland, alpine desert and the famous arctic summit.
+In total, you will pass through five different climate zones on the mountain, including lush rainforest, low moorland, alpine desert and the famous arctic summit.
 Kilimanjaro is feted for its incredible biodiversity.

 Some routes up to the summit are more remote and less frequented, but the most popular routes can be busy and you will certainly see other groups along the way and at camp.
 Having said that, it’s a big mountain and it never feels too crowded.

 Your body might do strange things.
 The altitude will canput stress on all your systems and you might doubt your sanity in attempting this stupendous daringexercise.
 It might be too cold to change clothes or wash.
 Your head might hurt on summit night and your lungs will yearn for oxygen or a cigarette.
 You will have to walk very slowly, keeping a slow rhythm.
 “Pole pole”, slowly slowly, as they say here in Tanzania.
 This will be your mountain mantra.